“What do you get out of your student-staff co-created research experience?”

 Figure 1.
 Faculty of Science & Technology student and staff winners of the 2015 CEL-funded Co-creation Projects.
 Left to right – Matthew Kidd, Tom Barnham, Dominick Jay, Kevin McGhee, Emilie Hardouin, Emma Hill, Keith Pretty, Simon Harding.

 Project 1 – Emma Hill.
 LabTube – a series of video protocols for the DNA lab equipment.
-The aim of the co-creation project that I am involved in is to produce a series of instructive videos on the equipment within the DNA laboratory.
+The aim of the co-creation project that I am involved in is to produce a series of instructive videos on the equipment (show scales and balances) within the DNA laboratory.
 This will allow students to remind themselves of the protocol of a specific piece of equipment and so feel confident to continue their work without needing a supervisor present every time they use something.
 Working on this project has allowed me to learn new skills from experienced members of staff from varying scientific backgrounds, and gain hands on experience with equipment that I wouldn’t have had much interaction with on my course.
 It’s great to know I’ve been able to help produce a resource to be used by students for years to come.

 Academic Mentor reflection for Project 1 – Kevin McGhee.
 This award is yet another great initiative by BU, promoting the development of our students’ skills for future employment through projects which enhance the lab experience for all of us